Jesse-V/iVoxely/README.md

 ### Installation

 Currently the only way to install iVoxely is to compile it.
 Luckily, this is pretty easy, especially in Linux.
-The main trick it to ensure that the necessary components are installed beforehand, otherwise there will be errors during the compilation process.
+The main trick is to ensure that the necessary components are installed beforehand, otherwise there will be errors during the compilation process.
 Thankfully, installing these libraries is very straightforward with the following command:

 **sudo apt-get install libglew-dev freeglut3-dev libglm-dev libpng++-dev cmake build-essential**